 Using digital influencers as a part of your marketing strategy is something that has boomed over the last few years.
 It is simple, cost effective and can provide a large return on investment so it is clear to see why small brands and large businesses alike are including this within their marketing.
 Here are my top tips on using social influencers to promote your brand.

-How can using a digital influencer help promote your brand to target audience?
+How can using a digital influencer help promote your brand to the target audience?

-A digital influencer is a user on Instagram, often a celebrity, with a large following.
+A digital influencer is a user of Instagram, often a celebrity, with a large following.

-There are various categories, starting with micro-influencers who have between 2,000-10,000 followers and more high-profile influencers with followers of over 400,000 and beyond.
+There are various categories, starting with micro-influencers who have between 2,000-10,000 followers through to more high-profile influencers with followers of over 400,000 and beyond.

 The general approach when engaging with digital influencers for your marketing strategy would be to ‘gift’ the individual a product in return for them featuring your item in either a blog post or an Instagram picture, tagging your brand to spread awareness of your products.
-It can be very cost effective in terms of giving away one product for free by driving traffic to your website, resulting in subsequent sales.
+It can be a very cost effective method of driving traffic to your website, resulting in subsequent sales.